HanseltimeIndustries/pkgtest/docs/api/interfaces/TestConfig.md

 > `optional` **matchIgnore**: `string`[]

-A string of globs to ignore even searching for matches.
+A string of globs to ignore when searching for file test matches.
 This is helpful for performance by ensuring that we skip scanning large directories like node_modules.

-Note: pkgtest will use .gitignore as a baseline
+Keep in mind that this glob is relative to rootDir.

+(As a matter of performance, we don't scan node_modules, .yarn, or .git)

 ***

-### matchRootDir?
+### rootDir?

-> `optional` **matchRootDir**: `string`
+> `optional` **rootDir**: `string`

 The directory that we will match our globs against.
 This path is relative to the directory with the pkgtest.config file.